 Martha Alikacem, Primary Administrator, 972-578-5174

 The order in which candidate names appear on the ballot has been shown to have a small effect on voter behavior.
 For that reason, state law requires that the order of names be determined by a random drawing, and this is done by each county party.
-We will have a ballot order drawing sometime between December 15 and December 23.
-You are invited to attend or send a representative.
-We’ll send all candidates who file with us a notice by email when it is scheduled.
+Candidates are invited to attend or send a representative.
+The general public is invited subject to capacity with social distancing.